Generic Routing Encapsulation (GRE) Tunnel Defined

 In 2016, for example, hackers used GRE to attack the website for the Rio Olympics.
 They hoped to crash the server, blocking people from watching the games on their devices.
 Brazil and the International Olympics Committee (IOC) were able to keep the systems up and running, even though traffic from hackers reached 540 Gb per second at the height of the attack.

 Masking techniques aren't available for GRE tunnels.
 Hackers must disclose their originating IP addresses.
 Any security technician, seeing so much traffic coming from one source, would simply block that address from sending anything more.

 Hackers get around this problem by deploying botnets.
 Hundreds of thousands of infected devices, typically connected via a purchase made on the internet, point their packets at a target.
 An attack like this is massive, and it's very difficult to stop.

-Your defence approaches for a DDoS attack stemming from GRE are the same as those you'd use for any other botnet attack.
+Your defense approaches for a DDoS attack stemming from GRE are the same as those you'd use for any other botnet attack.
 In essence, your job is to either scale up your capacity to handle the additional traffic or scale back your access to reduce the packets that can come your direction.

 We've written a playbook for developers filled with ideas about how to combat DDoS attacks.
 If you're looking for help, start here.

 Generic Routing Encapsulation.
 (March 2000).
 Network Working Group.